- Reviewed: 19 March 2020, 14:08 NZDT

-New Zealanders in Malaysia are advised to be vigilant at all times, particularly in public places and areas frequented by expatriates and tourists.
+New Zealanders in Malaysia are advised to be vigilant at all times, particularly in public places and areas frequented by foreigners and tourists.
 We recommend complying with any instructions issued by the Malaysian authorities and monitoring local media to stay informed.

 There is an ongoing risk of kidnapping in coastal areas of eastern Sabah.
-Terrorist and criminal groups based in the southern Philippines have in the past kidnapped people from these areas and further kidnappings are likely.
+Terrorist and criminal groups based in the southern Philippines have in the past kidnapped people from these areas for ransom payments and further kidnappings are likely.

 Boats travelling to and from offshore islands and dive sites are also possible targets.
 Malaysian authorities have imposed curfews on travel by water at night.
 We recommend adhering to any instructions and restrictions issued by the local authorities, including curfews.